debianmaster/openshift-java-s2i-example/README.md

 oc new-build --strategy=docker --name=tomcat8-jdk8 https://github.com/debianmaster/openshift-s2i-example.git -n openshift
 oc create -f tomcat8-jdk8-war.template
 ```
-> Goto ui -> Add to project and look for tomcat8-jdk8 template.
+> Goto ui -> Add to project and look for tomcat8-jdk8-war template.
 > In the step above we are creating a base image with tomcat and java and storing it on openshift namespace

+> You can skip the part below unless you want to know how i have create the tomcat8-jdk8-war.template file in this repo

-## Creating template on Openshift
+## Creating template on Openshift   (Optional)

 > i have arrived at the template  tomcat8-jdk8-war.template in this repo by creating following objects indivudually and then creating a template out of it.  (with few modifications)